philippzach/growth-gpt/knowledge-base/method/02problem-solution-fit.md

 ### Solution Guess / Problem Solution Fit

+translate all the validated data you have gathered into a solution that fits the customer state and his/her limitations, solves a real problem and taps into the common behavior of your target group.

 10. Your Solution

 The goal: to match gathered data to the best solution that fits into customer behavior and constraints.